wstrm/wstrm-www/content/posts/gentoo_with_dm-crypt_luks.md

 ```
 sys-apps/busybox static
 sys-fs/cryptsetup static -gcrypt kernel
-sys-fs/lvm2 -thin

 # Sadly, we need lvm for cryptsetup to work...
-# The following can be added by issuing `dispatch-conf` after the command below
-# emerge -av sys-fs/crypt[..] has been run, and then run the same command again.
 # required by sys-fs/cryptsetup-1.7.5::gentoo[static,-static-libs]
 # required by cryptsetup (argument)
 >=dev-libs/libgpg-error-1.29 static-libs